B1azA/nvim-config/README.md

 # My personal Neovim config

 - based on the Kickstarter (https://github.com/nvim-lua/kickstart.nvim)
-- fell free to use it
+- feel free to use it